ruzickap/ansible-my_workstation/README.md

     * Slack -> Alerts
   * Sound -> Play sound on startup
   * Appearance -> Show scroll bars -> Always
+  * Accessibility -> Zoom -> Use scroll gesture with modifier keys to zoom
   * Control Center ->
     * Battery -> Show in Menu Bar
     * Clock -> Show the day of the week